 Grade appeals for EDSP courses are submitted according to University guidelines.

 13.0 California Credential Regulations

 Candidates for the Special Education Credential Program are subject to existing and future State requirements as may be imposed by law or California Commission on Teacher Credentialing regulations, regardless of what is posted on the website or in the CSULB Catalog.

 CSULB does not discriminate on the basis of race, ethnicity, religion, age, gender, disability/handicap in educational programs conducted by the University.
-Candidates requests for modifications to ensure equal access and benefits, including academic adjustments, auxiliary aids, and accessible programs and facilities should be made to the Director, Disabled Student Services, 270 Brotman Hall, (562) 985-5401.
+Candidates requests for modifications to ensure equal access and benefits, including academic adjustments, auxiliary aids, and accessible programs and facilities should be made to the Director, Bob Murphy Access Center, Student Success Center Room #110, (562) 985-5401.

 Candidates may petition any program policy that is listed above by filing a written appeal addressed to the Special Education Program Coordinator and submitted to the Teacher Preparation Advising Center.
 The petition will be reviews by the Education Specialist Faculty Committee.
 After the review, the Committee renders its final decision.
 The candidate will be notified in writing of the decision.
 Any policy listed above that is in accordance with Commission on Teacher Credentialing or CSU Chancellor’s requirements is not able to be petitioned.

 16.0 Remaining in Good Standing in the Program

 16.1 Special Education Credential Program candidates are expected to adhere to all posted policies while in the program.